ebunilo/airbnb-clone-project/README.md

 ### Containerization & Deployment

 Utilizes Docker and CI/CD pipelines for consistent deployment and scalability.
 This feature streamlines the development workflow and simplifies infrastructure management.

+## API Security

+Key security measures implemented in this project include:

+- **Authentication**: Ensures only registered users can access protected resources by verifying user identities through secure methods such as JWT or OAuth.
+- **Authorization**: Controls access to specific actions and data, ensuring users can only perform operations permitted by their roles (e.g., only property owners can modify their listings).
+- **Rate Limiting**: Prevents abuse and denial-of-service attacks by restricting the number of requests a user or client can make within a set timeframe.
+- **Data Validation & Sanitization**: Protects against common vulnerabilities like SQL injection and cross-site scripting by validating and sanitizing all user inputs.
+- **Secure Payment Processing**: Integrates with trusted payment gateways and encrypts sensitive transaction data to safeguard financial information.

+Security is crucial for protecting user data, maintaining trust, and ensuring compliance with privacy regulations.
+It also secures payment transactions, prevents unauthorized access, and helps maintain the integrity and availability of the platform.